 All Tegu products are made in Honduras, in environmentally sustainable forests, and Tegu is committed to "bringing world class employment standards to Central America."
 Furthermore, the blocks are completely safe: no lead, no plastic, and non-toxic, water-based lacquer finishes.
 You can read more about Tegu's mission here.
 I love a company with such high ethical standards.

 However, you do pay for it.
 Tegu blocks are expensive.
 The Original 52 Piece Set retails for roughly $140, a package of 4 wooden Tegu wheels are another $16.
 Personally, I think the Tegu Classroom Kit is the best buy, though it is an investment at $300.
 This set comes with 130 pieces and 16 wheels.
 (NOTE: Tegu is offering $75 off the classroom set until Dec 16th with code CLASSROOM75.)

 And after watching the kiddos play with their Tegus....more are definitely better.
 It's one of those amazing toys that engage them for so long that their buildings get bigger and more complicated and then they're like, "Mom, can we leave this out for tomorrow too?"

 The one thing I'd caution is that kids do need time to grow into Tegu sets.
 Laws of magnetism apply, so kids have to figure that out as they build.
-It's part of makes this toy so intriguing to older kids...but can frustrate the younger ones.
+It's part of what makes this toy so intriguing for older kids...but can frustrate the younger ones.
 Pax (three) is easily frustrated with Tegu blocks, Raines (six) spends hours testing the limits of Tegus, and our neighbor Mairia (nine) builds some seriously cool, complex structures.

 Is there anything more fun than picking out toys?
 Especially toys you still like to play with?
 I think not.